 - 1. Be prepared, Obtain as much information as possible before a visit about an interviewees background. - 2.
-Visit in pairs if there is a known history of violent behaviour, Line Managers will identify when this is required. - 3.
+Visit in pairs if there is a known history of violent behaviour, Team leaders will identify when this is required. - 3.
 If a potential danger is anticipated, where possible conduct the interview at the office. - 4.
 Ensure reception staff know where you are at all times.
-If you are working outside the office outwith normal hours, ensure that your Line Manager knows where you are. - 5.
+If you are working outside the office out with normal hours, ensure that your Team leader knows where you are. - 5.
 Be accompanied by another member of staff if you are taking anyone by car. - 6.
 Do not be unnecessarily late for an appointment.
 If this is unavoidable, try to make contact with the person beforehand. - 7.
 If you are inspecting a property, or making a home visit, remember you are a guest and do not have a superior manner or be over sympathetic; the correct balance needs to be achieved. - 8.
 If you feel uncomfortable, do not go into a particular home. - 9.
 Always enter a room after the tenant/applicant. - 10.
 When in a room/ensure that the way to the exit is clear. - 11.
 Do not sit with your back to the only door. - 12.
-Do not inspect a room if you sense that there may be someone else in the room who presents a threat.
+Do not inspect a room if you sense that there may be someone else in the room who presents a threat. - 13.
+Remember that, legally, the use of "reasonable" force is acceptable to repel violence reasonable means the amount of force that is sufficient to stop the attack or prevent oneself being injured.